 During the life of the town of Kensington and up until construction by HCMA began in 1946, Kent Lake was a small sixty-acre swimming and fishing hole, described as "swampy" and hardly noticeable from the road.
-HCMA staff, though, saw the potential for a huge center of water recreation since few large lakes were in the immediate vicinity.
-They erected a dam across the Huron River and flooded Kent Lake into 1,200 acres, in order to accommodate the large numbers of anticipated swimmers, fishers, and boaters.
+HCMA leadership saw the potential for a huge center of water recreation since few large lakes existed in the immediate vicinity.
+A dam was erected across the Huron River, flooding Kent Lake into 1,200 acres in order to accommodate the large numbers of anticipated swimmers, fishers, and boaters.